adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

     // number
     type OnlyNumber = NonNullable<number | null | undefined>;

-### Recursive Conditional types
+### Recursive conditional types

 However, up until TypeScript 4.1, we could not recursively reference the type itself.
 Let's try to extract the primitive types from an array, also handling the case when we have deeply nested arrays:

     type ExtractType<T> = T extends Array<infer U> ?
 ExtractType<U> : T;

-Similar to before, we check to see if the generic type matches something like an `Array` and:
+As before, we check to see if the generic type matches something like an `Array` and:

-- if true -> we return the same `ExtractType`, but as a type argument we pass in whatever type has the array
+- if true -> we return the same `ExtractType`, but as a type argument we use the type of the Array itself
 - if false -> we return the generic type itself

-In order to figure out what the type of the inner arrays is, we use the [infer keyword](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html#inferring-within-conditional-types).
+In order to figure out what the type of the arrays is, we used the [infer keyword](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html#inferring-within-conditional-types).
+It's like saying take whatever type you find there, and place it in this `U` variable, so that I can use it later on.

 And we can test it out: